 No. Each licensed staff member needs to request his or her own login ID and

-How soon can I submit an application after receiving my login ID and passwords?
+How soon can I submit an application after receiving my login ID and password?

 Applications may be submitted immediately after receiving your login ID and

-What do I do if I forget my passwords?
+What do I do if I forget my password?